seacode/cstar/README.md

-# Cstar Version 1.0
+# Cstar Version 1.1

-by Athol Whitten, November 2013
+by Athol Whitten, March 2014

 ## The Project

-The Cstar (Common Stock Assessment Routines) project aims to collect, collate, and document common fisheries stock assessment modelling routines and to make them available as an open-source function library for C++ compatible applications, including ADMB (Auto-differentiation Model Builder).
+The Cstar (Common Stock Assessment Routines) project aims to collect, collate, and document common fisheries stock assessment modeling routines and to make them available as an open-source function library for ADMB (Auto-differentiation Model Builder).
 ADMB is a powerful software package for the development of nonlinear models and is freely available from the [ADMB-project website](http://www.admb-project.org).

-The library will simplify the development of fisheries stock assessment models and fish population models of all varieties.
-At first, development will be focussed on coding commonly used size-based functions for the assessment of hard-to-age species.
+The library should simplify the development of fisheries stock assessment models and fish population models of all varieties.
+Development will be focussed on commonly used size-based functions for the assessment of hard-to-age species.
 For more information, please contact [Athol Whitten](mailto:whittena@uw.edu) at the School of Aquatic and Fishery Sciences, University of Washington.

-## The Plan

 The Cstar library can be used for building new stock-specific population and assessment models, or for simplifying existing ones.
-To demonstrate this utility, an example stock assessment model previously developed to assess the Bristol Bay Red King Crab Fishery (BBRKC) is provided here in its original, and simplified forms (see `Examples` folder).
-The simplified form is a work in progress, but includes calls to pre-existing functions from the Cstar library, eliminating the need for the main assessment code to contain extra lines that define commonly used functions.

-Cstar functions can also be used to build generalized modeling packages, and will be used to build a Generalized Model for Alaskan Crab Stocks (Gmacs).
+As an example, Cstar functions have been used, in part, to build a Generalized Model for Alaskan Crab Stocks (Gmacs).
 More information on Gmacs can be found at its [Github repository](https://github.com/awhitten/gmacs).
+The Gmacs source code includes calls to pre-existing functions from the Cstar library, eliminating the need for the main code to contain extra lines that define commonly used functions.

 ## Collaborators ##